British Overseas Airways Corporation: Political role

 BOAC were keen to promote their sense of wider obligation to the general public and wider world.
-In 1948, BOAC’s PR department published Operation India.
-A World's Record Air-Lift, referencing BOAC’s support in the events of the Partition of India.
+In 1948, BOAC's PR department published Operation India.
+A World's Record Air-Lift, referencing BOAC's support in the events of the Partition of India.
 Throughout the years, BOAC would participate in a number of airlifts including but not limited to the Berlin Airlift in 1948, Abadan Air lift as part of the Abadan Crisis in June 1951, and as part of an airlift of Hungarian refugees from Vienna to London as a response to the Hungarian Revolution in 1957.

-Such a political outlook was also an important narrative in the context of Britain’s colonies and the wider Commonwealth.
+Such a political outlook was also an important narrative in the context of Britain's colonies and the wider Commonwealth.
 Described in the January 1959 edition of the BOAC in-house magazine, the BOAC Review, an article described that “BOAC is often able to earn the goodwill of various communities by doing some slight service, perhaps unconnected with air travel[…] 14 dolls in traditional costume for Johannesburg; 30 lbs. of haggis for Nassau and smaller quantities for Singapore and Kuala Lumpur”.
 Whilst these suggest charitable motives, often these are seen alongside the efforts made by Britain in the implementation of the Colonial Development and Welfare Acts which were often designed to improve the export industries of colonies at the expense of other more pressing needs like food and healthcare.
 As Smith argues, BOAC were prominent promoters of the colonial development agenda, with advertisements often highlighted the positive impact of such policies in Africa often with a view to encourage further expansion and exploitation of regional resources.

 Coat of arms

-The BOAC was granted a coat of arms by the College of Arms on January 1941.
+The BOAC was granted a coat of arms by the College of Arms in January 1941.